-The weird, wonderful and extravagant touch down on the Cote d'Azur for the Monaco Yacht Show
+Monaco Yacht Show: Weird, wonderful and extravagant

 If you have a slightly more sophisticated taste, she combines traditional yachting arts with modern yachting technology and will set you back a cool $113 million.

 And for those with a need for speed, look no further than the sleek Arrow460-Granturismo.
-Built in conjunction with Mercedes, the $5.5 million "toy" can reach an impressive top speed of 38 knots (44mph), with enough space to accommodate nine guests so you can show it off to your friends.
+Built in conjunction with Mercedes, the $5.5 million "toy" can reach an impressive top speed of 38 knots (44 mph), with enough space to accommodate nine guests so you can show it off to your friends.

-The 14.17m long motor yacht incorporates new-luxury design and materials to provide unique aesthetic appeal.
+The 14.17-meter motor yacht incorporates new luxury design and materials to provide unique aesthetic appeal.
 "The yacht ditches the conventional compartmentalized layout and uses space and light to spectacular new effect," Mercedes says of its design.

-Described as "one of the stars of the show," Sybaris is nominated at the Monaco Yacht Show Awards 2016.
+Described as "one of the stars of the show," Sybaris is nominated for the Monaco Yacht Show Awards 2016.
 It is designed in partnership between Perini Navi -- one of the world's top 10 shipyards -- and Philippe Briand, a 31-time international award winner.

 Making its second straight Monaco Yacht Show appearance, the Kormaran K7 is ideal for those who can't quite make their mind up.
 Interchangeable between a monohull, katamaran, trimaran and even a sunbathing platform, it can be yours for "under $5.6 million."